 Any discussion of one or the other music

-type of music.
+storage techniques is not at issue in this discussion.
 They are just simply different ways to store music.

 Everything that's any good to our ears is really analog -- period.
 Digital is a way to store